 Security in SingularityCE

-Sylabs discloses vulnerabilities found in SingularityCE through public CVE reports, and notifications on our community channels.
+Sylabs discloses vulnerabilities found in SingularityCE through public CVE reports, as well as notifications on our community channels.
 We encourage all users to monitor new releases of SingularityCE for security information.
 Security patches are applied to the latest open-source release.

 SingularityCE grew out of the need to implement a container platform that was suitable for use on shared systems, such as HPC clusters.
-In these environments multiple people access a shared resource.
-User accounts, groups, and standard file permissions limit their access to data, devices, and prevent them from disrupting or accessing others’ work.
+In these environments, multiple people typically need to access the same shared resource.
+User accounts, groups, and standard file permissions limit their access to data and devices, and prevent them from disrupting or accessing others’ work.

 To provide security in these environments a container needs to run as the user who starts it on the system.
 Before the widespread adoption of the Linux user namespace, only a privileged user could perform the operations which are needed to run a container.
-A default Docker installation uses a root-owned daemon to start containers.
-Users can request that the daemon starts a container on their behalf.
-However, coordinating a daemon with other schedulers is difficult and, since the daemon is privileged, users can ask it to carry out actions that they wouldn’t normally have permission to do.
+A default Docker installation uses a root-owned daemon to start containers, and users can request that the daemon start a container on their behalf.
+However, coordinating a daemon with other schedulers is difficult and, since the daemon is privileged, users can ask it to carry out actions that they wouldn’t normally have permission to carry out themselves.

 Setuid & User Namespaces